Mon - Sat 8.00 - 18.00 Sunday CLOSEDOur Address11 Wall St, New York

 Employers – Nonpayroll withholding.
 If the monthly deposit rule applies, deposit the tax for payments in November.

 Employers – Income tax withholding.
-Encourage employees to fill out a new Form W-4 for 2023 if they experienced any personal or financial changes.
-The 2023 revision of Form W-4 will be available on the IRS website by mid-December.
+During the month of November ask employees whose withholding allowances will be different in 2024 to fill out a new Form W-4.
+The 2024 revision of Form W-4 will be available on the IRS website by mid-December.

 Employees – who work for tips.
 If you received $20 or more in tips during October, report them to your employer.
 You can use Form 4070.